Skip to content

 38. Publishes traceability data at crusher level?

-[Externally verified] The company reports 100% traceability to plantation of its one crusher.
-The company's only crusher is 100% Identity Preserved, providing external verification.
+[Externally verified] The company reports 100% traceability to the plantation level for its only crusher.
+Additionally, the company's only crusher facility is 100% Identity Preserved.

 • Certification standards Certification standards